palmeredholm/math4610/software_manual/abserror.md

 **Language:** Python.

-**Description/Purpose:** This routine will compute the absolute error in approximating a number, $x$, with another number, $y$.
+**Description/Purpose:** This routine will compute the absolute error in approximating a number, x, with another number, y.
 This is a routine for computing the accuracy of an estimate.

 **Input:** There are two input variables needed for this routine.
-The first variable, $x$, is the number to be approximated.
-The second variable, $y$, is the number used to approximate $x$.
+The first variable, x, is the number to be approximated.
+The second variable, y, is the number used to approximate x.

-**Output:** This routine returns a double precision value for the absolute error $y$ when approximating $x$.
+**Output:** This routine returns a double precision value for the absolute error y when approximating x.

 **Usage/Example:**